onedebos/multisig/readme.md

 This is a [Tezos](https://tezos.com/) Multisig contract example written in SmartPy.

-To run the code in the **multisig.py** file, simple copy it, head over to the [SmartPy IDE](https://smartpy.io/ide), paste it and then hit the run button.
+To run the code in the **multisig.py** file, simply copy it, head over to the [SmartPy IDE](https://smartpy.io/ide), paste it and then hit the run button.

-To learn more about building on Tezos, vist [docs.tezos.com](https://docs.tezos.com).
+To learn more about building on Tezos, visit [docs.tezos.com](https://docs.tezos.com).

 ## Tools used